 Evidence # 2.
 You Forget about Networking

 When you do networking, you build bridges that can lead you to the dream job.
 Your resume doesn’t speak.
-Yes, it can impress your potential employer but if you don’t manage to impress him/her during the interview, you have a few chances.
+Yes, it can impress your potential employer, but you have a few chances if you don’t manage to impress them during the interview.

 Relying on your resume updating means that you don’t give yourself any chances to reveal yourself.
-Better use this time to learn how to dress for an interview and how to make a positive first impression.
+Better use this time to learn how to dress for an interview and make a positive first impression.

 Evidence # 3.
 You Are Lazy

-When you try to contact employers, expand your network, attend different events referred to your professional field, write cover letters, prepare for the interview and flawlessly present yourself in a real life, you show much more than what is written in your resume and can be updated.
+When you try to contact employers, expand your network, attend different events referred to your professional field, write cover letters, prepare for the interview and flawlessly present yourself in real-life, you show much more than what is written in your resume and can be updated.